Watching today’s talk shows has become

 Perhaps this is one reason why many people try to avoid such interactions.

 It was a surprise to me to learn that the opposite is true.
-In a recent experiment (still in publication), opponents were brought together to discuss political topics they disagreed on.
+In a recent experiment (from Luiza A. Santos et al. still in publication), opponents were brought together to discuss political topics they disagreed on.
 Surprisingly, participants rated the experience more positively than expected.
 Pre-measured dislike of each other decreased by 20%.
 Even without the goal of reaching consensus, empathy and respect for each other increased because the face-to-face meeting was able to stop the typical dehumanization of the other side that increases polarization.

 The skill of disagreeing respectfully can be cultivated.
 Of course, not every conversation will be able to resolve conflicts.
 But avoiding interaction might actually worsen polarization, feeding our negativity bias and the dehuminaziation of the other side.
 That’s why Neuroscientist Jamil Zaki, author of Hope for Cynics, outlines four principles of respectful disagreement, that – according to research – is capable to lower polarization effects: